 Review of Applied Multivariate Analysis by B.S.
 Everitt and G. Dunn.
 The Statistician 42, 325-326 (1993).

 My most recent talks are listed below.
-In May, I am an invited speaker at the Seventh International Workshop on Simulation in Rimini, Italy, and, in July, I am an invited speaker at the Fourth International Workshop in Sequential Methodologies in Athens, Georgia.
+In June, I am an invited speaker at the 10th International Workshop on Applied Probability in Thessaloniki and the 50th Scientific Meeting of the Italian Statistical Society in Pisa.

 Here are details of two possible projects.
 As mentioned earlier, others are possible, and anyone interested is welcome to contact me.
 For general information about postgraduate research in Statistics and Probability in the School of Mathematical Sciences at Queen Mary, University of London, please look at our Postgraduate Admissions web page.

-During the course of the project, it would be necessary to learn about theoretical techniques in treatment selection designs and to gain experience of Monte Carlo methods.
+During the course of the project, it would be necessary to learn about dose-finding designs and to gain experience of Monte Carlo methods.

 There are often a large number of hypotheses of interest in gene association analysis, but limited numbers of observations available.
 Consequently, multiple testing procedures are sought which make the most efficient use of the data whilst controlling the false discovery rate.
 Most of the proposed procedures are based on one-stage designs, which often lead to tests with poor power, since there is only a small number of observations for each hypothesis.
 Zehetmayer, Bauer and Posch (2005, Bioinformatics 21, 3771-3777) showed that, for normally distributed data, a two-stage design based on combining the p-values from a screening stage and a testing stage can significantly improve the power.
 However, there are a number of open problems.
 Can the power of these designs be further improved by allowing unequal allocation during the testing stage?
 Is there a worthwhile improvement in power if three stages are used?
 Can analogous designs be developed for other response types, such as binary data?
 A good starting point would be to study the effect of unequal allocation on a one-stage design.